Connie's Clubhouse

 At Connie's Clubhouse, we're working toward a long-term vision: Connie's Village, a sustainable, inclusive community where individuals with disabilities and their families can thrive together.

-The Dream
+The Connie's Village Dream

-What Connie's Village will offer:
+Meeting Needs: What Connie's Village Will Offer

 • Affordable, accessible, stable housing options